rudra-saxena2020/thementor-ji-/AUTHENTICATION.md

 - Handles token refresh

 ### UserAuthInfo (`components/UserAuthInfo.tsx`)
-Displays authentication information in the Profile page:
+Authentication information component (for administrative use only):
-- Shows user ID, email, and token expiry
+- Previously displayed user ID, email, and token expiry on profile page
-- Provides token refresh button
+- Provided token refresh and logout buttons
-- Provides logout button
+- **Note:** This component is no longer displayed on the user profile page as authentication information is intended for administrative purposes only

 ### AuthTestPage (`components/AuthTestPage.tsx`)
 Dedicated page for testing authentication features: